-Feeding cups (a.k.a. "invalid feeders") came in all shapes and sizes intended for both children and adults.
+Feeding cups (a.k.a. "sick feeders" and "invalid feeders") came in all shapes and sizes and were intended mostly for adults.
+They however also can be found in smaller sizes though rarer indicating children in mind.

-From the collector's standpoint (in my opinion) one of the shapes that is most coveted is where the top cover extends over the majority of it and with a small rounded top opening near its back (see example in photo at left).
-I personally also like these because the extended top cover allows for more transfer-printed design.
+From a collector's standpoint one of the most coveted shapes, in my opinion, are the ones with the applied cover extending over the majority of the top and with a rounded opening near the back (see photo at left).
+I personally also like these because the larger top allows for more room for transfer designs.

 Feeding cups were also made in silver and pewter (see photo below).